Updated December 2018

 - Astronomy Picture of the Day (APOD) – I start everyday with APOD.
 As the year goes on the students gain skills in recognizing things like lava flows on a lunar image or the difference between a supernova remnant and a stellar nursery.

-- Where in the Solar System & Universe Today – I am an avid reader of the blog Universe Today.
+- Universe Today – I am an avid reader of the blog Universe Today.
 These are great for getting students to analyze images.
 I made my own “Where in the solar system” activity for the first day of school with a variety of locations based on content from Universe Today.

 - The history channel show The Universe is an endless source of excellent imagery, metaphors, lecture notes, humor, and in my case guided video watching.
 Here’s one I created for Secrets of the Sun.